-- Use or possession of any controlled substance or illegal drug or paraphernalia for illegal drug use, and the unauthorized distribution or possession for the purpose of distribution of any controlled substance or illegal drug is prohibited.
+- Use or possession of any controlled substance or illegal drug, paraphernalia (such as bongs, hookahs, sploofs/spoofs, bowls, etc.), and the unauthorized distribution or possession for the purpose of distribution of any controlled substance or illegal drug is prohibited.

-- Possession of equipment or paraphernalia associated with, or participation in any form of a drinking game in a residential facility is considered a violation of the Student Code of Conduct.
+- Possession of equipment or paraphernalia (such as funnels, beer bongs, beer pong tables, etc.) associated with, or participation in any form of a drinking game in a residential facility is considered a violation of the Student Code of Conduct.

 Section B: Regulations Specific to Keene State College Residence Halls